efeelize/eng/bec/speaking_notes.md

 ### 2nd:opening sentence
 ***When...there are three important factors we should take into account.***

-***When it comes to doing sth...,and...are surely /absolutely/definitely the most important/ critical/ essential / significant /***
+***When it comes to doing sth...,and...are surely /absolutely/definitely the most important/ critical/ essential / significant***

 ***I have the the following reasons:...is an indispensable part in the business field.***